hommes-doutant/re-editor/README.md

 ### Fork added features
 - **Dirty/clean state tracking** : Add a flag to tell if the history is in a different state that when last marked clean (useful for file editors)
 - **Undo history behaviour improvements** : Changing the selection doesn't clear the redo nodes
+- **Added a function for a chunk selection command** : Using the chunkController
 - **Focus behaviour improvements** : Long tap for selection doesn't bring up the keyboard anymore.
 - **IME change** : We now send 3 lines to the IME instead of one (it fixes text traversal using the Samsung keyboard on android)
 - **Huge Highlight performance improvements** : Code highlighting is now almost instantaneous in most cases, even long files, with some drawbacks (see regressions).